intel/nauta/docs/user-guide/actions/getting_started.md

    `from experiment_metrics.api import publish`

 2. To add a metric, publish `dict key` and the string value.
-Using the validation accuracy metric as an example, the metric is published in the `mnist_single_node.py` example
+Using the validation accuracy metric as an example, the metric is published in the `mnist_single_node.py` example.

     `publish({"validation_accuracy": str(validation_accuracy_val)})`